Researchify/Researchify/README.md

 Further details about the setup can be found here: [Elastic Beanstalk Github](https://github.com/einaregilsson/beanstalk-deploy).

 ## Versioning Strategy

+Researchify aims to ensure that the future releases of the application are uniquely identifiable, and help identify the state of the project at every point of time.

+We prefer to follow the number versioning scheme where the versions would be defined by X.Y.Z,  where:
+ X represents Major: when the changes made deprecates/ adds new API functionalities.
+ Y represents Minor: when new features/ changes are added and backward- compatible.
+ Z represents Patch: when the changes include minor bug fixes.

+The versioning strategy during the development phase can be marked by having x as 0 and once the product is ready for production, it is initially marked 1.0.0 and incremented based on the above rule.

 ## Pull Request Strategy

 This section aims to ensure every team member is following the same procedure for making changes to source control.
 Each team member is expected to create a develop branch for each feature and commit to the develop branch only.